Dahaden/snowSchoolVR/README.md

 5. If the blue light is not solid, repeat

 If you ignore no. 1 and use Windows 7
-1. Open "WiiBalanceWalker" and click the button above "Connect to Wii Balance Board"
+1. Open "WiiBalanceWalker" and click "Add bluetooth Wii device"
 2. Click Search.
 3. Once finished, quickly close the window and click "Connect to Wii Balance Board" If no. 3 is not done fast enough, you will need to retry.